-When you wear a taper fade on short hair, you know you’re on-point anytime you leave the house.
-There’s just so much more you can do with this dashing cut, though.
-Add a part, start the fade at the neckline, pair it with a mohawk – there are so many variations you can try a taper fade.
+When you wear a taper fade, you know you’re on-point anytime you leave the house.
+There’s just so much more you can do with this dashing cut.
+Add a part, start the fade at the neckline, and pair it with a mohawk – there are so many variations you can try.

 Taper Fade Haircuts

 Are you confused about how to achieve a well-done taper fade or need haircut inspiration?
 Don’t just tell your barber you want one.
 Show him one of the below styles and ask for a unique cut that will keep all eyes on you.

 A thick curly hair pulled into a ponytail will give you that rough and edgy look.
 Adding a taper fade will provide a handsome definition to it, making it look sleeker and smoother.
 For best results, throw in an eye-catching hair art that will surely make you stand out.

 With the waves going to the sides of your head from the center point, this hairstyle looks like a work of symmetrical art.
 The addition of the smooth low tapering makes the haircut looks as sexy as hell.
 Not only that, the sharp razor cuts will also make your face look slimmer and your jawlines more prominent.